Harrisville, Queensland: Education

-Harrisville State School is a government primary (Prep-6) school for boys and girls at 17 Hall Street (27.8126°S 152.6673°E).
+Harrisville State School is a government primary (Prep–6) school for boys and girls at 17 Hall Street (27.8126°S 152.6673°E).
 In 2017, the school had an enrolment of 91 students with 10 teachers (6 full-time equivalent) and 15 non-teaching staff (6 full-time equivalent).

+There are no secondary schools in Harrisville.
+The nearest government secondary schools are Boonah State High School in Boonah to the south-east, Rosewood State High School in Rosewood to the north-west, and Bremer State High School in Ipswich CBD to the north.